Bitcoin’s ‘moment has arrived’ as currency climbs to record high

 “Bitcoin’s moment has arrived,” said Guy Hirsch, managing director for the US at the trading platform eToro, who cited institutional involvement as one of the reasons for its recent advance.
 “This rally could still have quite a ways to go.”

-For Bitcoin and its fans, it’s a momentous occasion in a decade-long life cycle marked by bouts of extreme volatility.
+For Bitcoin and its fans it is a momentous occasion in a decade-long life-cycle marked by bouts of extreme volatility.
 The token hit a previous high of $19,511 in December 2017 amid widespread elation, only to lose 70 per cent over the course of the following year.

 Proponents have seized on the money-printing narrative to promote the notion that Bitcoin is a store of wealth even though inflation remains mostly muted.
-Still, prominent investors including Paul Tudor Jones said they’ve bought the cryptocurrency as a hedge against central bank and government actions.
+Still, prominent investors including Paul Tudor Jones said they have bought the cryptocurrency as a hedge against central bank and government actions.

 “You now have numerous ways for institutional investors to get exposure to crypto using regulated exchanges or instruments they are comfortable with,” said Henri Arslanian, PwC Global Crypto Leader.
 “Most of these did not exist in 2017.”